Why are quantitative skills important to employers?

 "I keep saying the sexy job in the next ten years will be statisticians.
 The ability to take data - to be able to understand it, to process it, to extract value from it, to visualize it, to communicate - that's going to be a hugely important skill in the next decades"

-He continues: "I think statisticians are part of it, but it's just a part.
+"I think statisticians are part of it, but it's just a part.
 You also want to be able to visualize the data, communicate the data, and utilize it effectively.
-But I do think those skills - of being able to access, understand, and communicate the insights you get from data analysis - are going to be extremely important" (The McKinsey Quarterly, January 2009).
+But I do think those skills - of being able to access, understand, and communicate the insights you get from data analysis - are going to be extremely important" (The McKinsey Quarterly, January 2009)

 The British Academy argues that there is a lack of quantitative skills in the workplace in the UK.
 Students are graduating with skills inadequate to the needs of the workplace – in business, public sector, or academia.
 Click here to find out more the shortfall and about how Q-Step aims to address the skills deficit amongst social science undergraduates.

 What types of careers require quantitative skills?

 Quantitative skills are highly transferable and marketable and needed across a range of sectors - academia, government, charities and business.